Introduction WHO Global Strategy for Food Safety

 – there is huge interest and demand.

-The following article talks about the future goals and the current outcomes from the WHO perspective regarding this topic, as well as comparing it to QAssurance work.
+The following article talks about the future goals and the current outcomes from the WHO perspective regarding this topic, as well as comparing it to work.

 Why is an update of the Global Strategy for Food Safety needed?

-One of the main factors affecting people's health is safe food.
+One of the main factors affecting people’s health is safe food.
 A fundamental human right is the availability of food that is safe, nourishing, and healthy.
 Governments must assure that food on the market complies with safety requirements to protect this right.
 Given how linked the globe is today, and how quickly food systems are evolving, this endeavour is challenging.
 Our consumption, , management and delivery of Food have changed.
-These elements necessitate a novel global strategy for enhancing food safety that strives to improve both national and cooperation and national food safety systems.
-Not to forget, food safety is every person's , and every has to play a role in complying with a food-safe world.
+These elements necessitate a novel global strategy for enhancing food safety that strives to improve both national and international cooperation and national food safety systems.
+Not to forget, food safety is every person’s responsibility, and every stakeholder has to play a role in complying with a food-safe world.

 By offering a broad vision and strategic priorities for collective global action in food safety, this strategy enhances the work of Member States and the global health community.
 To considerably lessen the burden of foodborne diseases, it highlights the crucial role that this industry plays in public health and the necessity for improved worldwide cooperation along the entire food and feed chain.
 This plan is also anticipated to help with the execution of pledges made to improve food safety at the UN Food Systems Summit.

 For food systems to produce beneficial health outcomes, nutrition and food safety must be prioritised.
 For growth, health, and well-being, food must be nutritious, readily available, easily accessible, safe, and culturally acceptable.
 A vicious cycle of sickness, hunger, and disability is fueled by unsafe food and disproportionately affects vulnerable populations.
-Simply expressed, nutrition and food are mutually exclusive concepts.
+Simply expressed, nutrition and are mutually exclusive concepts.
 The intimate connections between food safety, foodborne diseases and their effects on nutrition and human health at the individual level are shown in Fig. 1.

 Source: WHO,2022

 Therefore, it is now more important than ever to create global standards for food safety that can be used both domestically and in international trade.
-Failure to assure compliance with and standards would result in financial losses as well as a loss of faith in and the assurances given by government authorities without -oriented food safety risk management systems.
-Producers who do not ensure compliance run the risk of being shut out of high-value markets, which would cost them money in rejected exports and hurt their brand's reputation.
-Lack of attention to food safety harms the development and modernisation of domestic food markets, which reduces income and employment opportunities.
+Failure to assure with rules and standards would result in financial losses as well as a loss of faith in business and the assurances given by government authorities without -oriented food safety management systems.
+Producers who do not ensure compliance run the risk of being shut out of high-value markets, which would cost them money in rejected exports and hurt their brand’s reputation.
+Lack of attention to food safety harms the and modernisation of domestic food markets, which reduces income and employment opportunities.

 Food Safety drivers of change